vijikarthi/flink-connectors-wiki/how-to-release.md

 * Mark it as a "pre-release".
 * Fill out the tag field and select the appropriate branch.
 Note that this is a release candidate, so the tag should look like `vX.Y.Z-rcA`

-##3 Step 2: Build the distribution
+### Step 2: Build the distribution

-Run the following commands: (For example, assume the branch to be `r0.3`)
+Run the following commands:
+> For example, assume the branch to be `r0.3`

 ```
    > git checkout r0.3